Azure/caf-terraform-landingzones/documentation/code_architecture/module_conventions.md

-# Conventions for module development
+# Module development guidelines

 This document summarizes our coding practices for modules, they are liberally based on https://www.terraform.io/docs/modules/index.html.

 All modules must be stored inside a different repository, since module will be published on the Terraform Registry they must use the naming convention as described [here](https://www.terraform.io/docs/registry/modules/publish.html).

+## Process to contribute

+Module contribution workflow:

+1. Before submitting a pull request (PR), please open an issue describing your changes in details and the reasons for the change with an example.
+1. On submitting the PR, please refer to the checklist.

-Checklist for module publication:
+Checklist for module PR review:

 1. Coding conventions described below.
 2. Provide example including the main scenario the module is supposed to achieve.